Azure/WALinuxAgent/README.md

 ### INTRODUCTION

-The Microsoft Azure Linux Agent (waagent) manages Linux & FreeBSD provisioning, and VM interaction with the Azure Fabric Controller.
-It provides the following functionality for Linux and FreeBSD IaaS deployments:
+The Microsoft Azure Linux Agent (waagent) manages Linux & BSD provisioning, and VM interaction with the Azure Fabric Controller.
+It provides the following functionality for Linux and BSD IaaS deployments:

   * Image Provisioning
     - Creation of a user account